Money: Monetary policy

 In the U.S., the Federal Reserve is responsible for conducting monetary policy, while in the eurozone the respective institution is the European Central Bank.
 Other central banks with a significant impact on global finances are the Bank of Japan, People's Bank of China and the Bank of England.

 During the 1970s and 1980s monetary policy in several countries was influenced by an economic theory known as monetarism.
 Monetarism argued that management of the money supply should be the primary means of regulating economic activity.
 The stability of the demand for money prior to the 1980s was a key finding of Milton Friedman and Anna Schwartz supported by the work of David Laidler, and many others.
 It turned out, however, that maintaining a monetary policy strategy of targeting the money supply did not work very well: The relation between money growth and inflation was not as tight as expected by monetarist theory, and the short-run relation between the money supply and the interest rate, which is the chief instrument through which the central bank can influence output and inflation, was unreliable.
 Both problems were due to unpredictable shifts in the demand for money.
 Consequently, starting in the early 1990s a fundamental reorientation took place in most major central banks, starting to target inflation directly instead of the money supply and using the interest rate as their main instrument.
+Proposals for monetary system changes are monetary reform.